Introduction

 1. Anticancer properties of Lovage leaves

-It contains an essential oil that shows a wonderful effect on the inhibition of head and neck squamous carcinoma cells, breast cancer cell growth, and induces apoptosis (3).
+It contains an essential oil that shows a wonderful effect on the inhibition of head and neck squamous carcinoma cells, and breast cancer cell growth and induces apoptosis (3).

 2. Treat the urogenital and gestational disease